 You meet a friend after school in the park.
 You notice the sky getting dark and see bolts of lightning.
 Heavy rain begins to fall.
 Loud claps of thunder echo all around.

-You are at the supermarket when suddenly the ground begins to shake and items start falling from the shelves.
+You are at the supermarket when the ground begins to shake and items start falling from the shelves.

 While holidaying at the beach you feel a strong earthquake.
-You notice the sea suddenly dropping back from the shore.
+You notice the sea dropping back from the shore.